-The many challenges facing birds throughout the Americas have reduced breeding bird populations by 3 billion birds since 1970.
-Bringing the birds back requires sound science, effective planning, and an army of local conservationists working together across the landscapes upon which birds rely.
+The many challenges that birds face throughout the Americas have reduced breeding bird populations by 3 billion birds since 1970.
+Bringing the birds back requires sound science, effective planning, and a dedicated network of local conservationists working together across the landscapes upon which birds rely.

-To help build this conservation force, American Bird Conservancy (ABC) and Environment for the Americas (EFTA) have created a conservation and education program known as the Bird City Network (BCN).
-The Bird City Network is designed to foster innovation and connections that lead to advances for birds in natural areas, parks, gardens, main streets, and backyards and to make communities better places to live.
+To help build this conservation force, American Bird Conservancy (ABC) and Environment for the Americas (EFTA) have created the Bird City Network (BCN).
+This Network unites Bird City Programs across the Americas to foster innovation and connections that lead to on-the-ground advances for bird conservation while making communities healthier and more beautiful places for people to live.

 Major support for the Bird City Network has been provided by a key partner, the U.S. Fish and Wildlife Service (USFWS), in particular the Urban Bird Treaty Program and USFWS Region 3.

 ABC, EFTA, and USFWS are working together to ensure that the Bird City Network maximizes its impact while also seeking synergies with existing conservation programs like USFWS's Urban Bird Treaty Program, EFTA's World Migratory Bird Day, and ABC's Cats Indoors!

 The Bird City Network is a flexible, widely distributed, and cost-effective model for delivering on-the-ground conservation actions for birds.
 The program engages partner organizations and provides tools, systems, and guidance for them to create and run their own Bird City programs.
 Those programs support people at the local level to take bird-friendly action that makes communities healthier for birds and for people.